ryantd42/NY-Legislative-Git/2023/A6500A-2023/bill.md

- such  village of Freeport shall continue to provide access to such park- land and/or recreational facilities to all  residents  of  the  town  of Hempstead  and the village shall not enact any fees or charges which are higher for town residents who are not village residents.
+ such  village of Freeport shall continue to provide access to such park- land and/or recreational facilities to all  residents  of  the  town  of Hempstead  and the village shall not enact any fees or charges which are higher for town residents who are not village residents for  current  or future  park  or  recreational uses at the property described in section two of this act.
   (b) Any revenues received by the town of Hempstead from  the  transfer shall  be used for capital improvements of existing park or recreational and/or the acquisition of additional park or recreational facilities.